-- 61. As indicated in the previous follow-up report, all the examiners' recommended measures were addressed in POCAA and the FIUTTA except for the requirement for financial institutions to give special attention to business relationships with persons (including legal persons and other financial institutions) from or in countries which do not or insufficiently apply the FATF Recommendations.
-This recommendation remains outstanding. - 62.
-The second follow-up report noted that the recommendation for effective measures to be put in place to ensure that financial institutions are advised of concerns about weaknesses in the AML/CFT systems of other countries was mandated by subsection 17(1)(a) of the FIUTTA requiring the FIU to publish a list of countries identified by the FATF as non-compliant or not sufficiently compliant.
+- 66. As indicated in a previous follow-up report, all the examiners' recommended measures were addressed in POCAA and the FIUTTA except for the requirement for financial institutions to give special attention to business relationships with persons (including legal persons and other financial institutions) from or in countries which do not or insufficiently apply the FATF Recommendations.
+This recommendation remains outstanding. - 67.
+The Follow-Up Report for May 2010 noted that the recommendation for effective measures to be put in place to ensure that financial institutions are advised of concerns about weaknesses in the AML/CFT systems of other countries was mandated by subsection 17(1)(a) of the FIUTTA requiring the FIU to publish a list of countries identified by the FATF as non-compliant or not sufficiently compliant.
 The FIU website currently contains a list of jurisdictions that do not sufficiently comply with the FATF Recommendations.
+The FIU has also published the FATF Public Statement and Improving Global AML/CFT Compliance; ongoing process statement dated June 22, 2012. - 68.
+With regard to implementation, the authorities advised in the last report that financial institutions have indicated that transactions from countries which are non-compliant, or do not sufficiently comply with FATF standards are carefully scrutinized and in some instances stopped.
+Additionally, enhanced due diligence is also applied when dealing with transactions involving severe risk territories